Vertigo Treatment in Federal Way, WA

-Dr. Stern and his team provide testing and treatment for vertigo for people of all ages.
+Dr. Ryan Stern and his team provide testing and treatment for vertigo for people of all ages.
 Dr. Stern’s patients travel from all over nearby areas including Tacoma, Auburn, Renton and Kent to receive the best treatment around.
 Contact Dr. Stern’s office today at (253) 661-2520 and schedule your consultation today!

 The Two Types of Vertigo

 These two main categories are determined by the cause of a person’s vertigo, which may be due to an inner ear issue or a problem within the brain.

 This term describes vertigo caused by an inner ear complication.
 Because the ear is made up of so many tiny, intricate pieces, it can actually be quite easy for one part to malfunction.
 Such an issue can quickly lead to balance problems or inflammation within the ear.

 Individuals with peripheral vertigo often experience a variety of symptoms, including:

 - Hearing loss in one ear

 The second type of vertigo is known as central vertigo, which is a balance disorder that has been linked to problems with the central nervous system.
 This more specifically indicates a problem with either the brainstem or the cerebellum, which are two areas responsible for a person’s perception of vision and balance.

 The most common symptoms associated with central vertigo are: